bacalhau-project/bacalhau/docs/docs/getting-started/docker-workload-onboarding.md

 ### Step 3 - Build and Push Your Image To a Registry

-If you haven't already, you'll need to [build your image](https://docs.docker.com/engine/reference/commandline/build/) and [push it](https://docs.docker.com/engine/reference/commandline/push/) to a publicly accessible container registry.
+At this step, you create (or update) a Docker image that Bacalhau will use to perform your task.
+You [build your image](https://docs.docker.com/engine/reference/commandline/build/) from your code and dependencies, then [push it](https://docs.docker.com/engine/reference/commandline/push/) to a public registry so that Bacalhau can access it.
+This is necessary for other Bacalhau nodes to run your container and execute the task.

 :::caution